Sustainable clean beauty

 The powerful impact of sustainability in the beauty industry

 With environmentalism being a key concern today, the beauty industry needed to be forward-thinking keeping up with millennial and post-millennial consumer trends.
-This meant that buying clean beauty products should not just highlight clean, non-toxic and high-performance goods, but sustainable ones too.
+This meant that buying clean beauty products should not just highlight clean, cruelty free, and high-performance goods, but sustainable ones too.

 It’s a fact that the beauty industry continues to be on the rise.
 According to a report from retail analytics firm Edited, the global beauty industry is estimated at $532 billion.
 It’s important to know that today’s shoppers want transparency.
 They want to know if products are toxin free and not harmful to our bodies and our planet.
 There’s no doubt that there’s an underlying concern for environmental responsibility and it’s not enough knowing about a product, but the process in making it.